2022 and 2031 Financial Services Executive Perspectives on Top Risks

 The four risks below were all among the biggest year-over-year gainers, reflecting an increasing focus on ESG scrutiny and objectives.
 In particular, we expect that climate disclosure and stress testing/scenario analysis requirements will take a big leap forward and require more resources starting in 2022.

-- Performance shortfalls may trigger activist shareholders who seek significant changes to our organization’s strategic plan and vision.
+- Performance shortfalls may trigger activist shareholders who seek significant changes to our organisation’s strategic plan and vision.

 - Growing focus on climate change policies, regulations and expanding disclosure requirements as well as expectations of key stakeholders about climate change, supply chain transparency, reward systems, and other governance and sustainability issues may require us to significantly alter our strategy and business model in ways that may be difficult for us to implement on a timely basis.

-- Our organization may not be able to adapt its business model to embrace the evolving “new normal” imposed on our business by the ongoing pandemic and emerging social change.
+- Our organisation may not be able to adapt its business model to embrace the evolving “new normal” imposed on our business by the ongoing pandemic and emerging social change.

 - Government policies surrounding public health practices, social distancing, return-to-work, crowd limits, and other pandemic-related regulations and protocols may significantly impact the performance of our business.